-The main charitable activity was to fund the £4.3 million required to renovate Burrell House and turn it into a Hospice and this was achieved, resulting in the hospice opening to patients in September 2021.
+The main charitable activity was to fund the £4.5 million required to renovate Burrell House and turn it into a Hospice and this was achieved, resulting in the hospice opening to patients in September 2021.
+Subsequent fundraising during the year to March 2023 has enabled the on-going services to patients and their families.

 Community fundraising and awareness raising through communications continued to be the focus of the charitable trust activities.
-Some of the events organised by the Charity's office included:
+Some of the events organised by the Charity's office were listed in the Introduction by the Chair.